5 Best Health Insurers with Optional Add-Ons in Australia

 What you can claim and how much

-There are three levels of extras cover — Base, Better, and Best.
-The more you pay, the more categories open up and your annual limits increase.
+There are three levels of extras cover – Base, Better, and Best.
+The more you pay, the more categories open up, and your annual limits increase.
 Here’s how they break down:

-Extras Plan | Key Categories Included | Annual Limit on Optical | Orthodontics Limit | Major Dental Limit |
+| Extras Plan | Key Categories Included | Annual Limit on Optical | Orthodontics Limit | Major Dental Limit |

-Base | General dental, optical | $250 | Not included | Not included |
+| Base | General dental, optical | $250 | Not included | Not included |

-Better | Adds physio, chiro, some major dental | $300 | Not included | $600 |
+| Better | Adds physio, chiro, and some major dental | $300 | Not included | $600 |

-Best | Full extras including orthodontics | $400 | $1,000 lifetime | $1,200 |
+| Best | Full extras including orthodontics | $400 | $1,000 lifetime | $1,200 |

 All plans also include benefits for: